 Downtown New York fashion retailers-turned-designers Carol Lim and Humberto Leon are known for their irreverent and playful take on fashion.
-They are founders of trendsetting boutique Opening Ceremony and, since 2011, creative directors at Parisian label Kenzo.
+They are founders of trendsetting boutique Opening Ceremony and, from 2011 to 2019, were creative directors at Parisian label Kenzo.
 Confidants and close friends ever since they met as students at the University of California in Berkeley, the duo spent a decade in “corporate” jobs — Leon as a design director at The Gap and then Burberry, and Lim as a management consultant.

 Drawn together by a mutual love of clothing and travel, the two launched Opening Ceremony in 2002, a multi-brand boutique in New York that now has offshoots in Los Angeles, Tokyo, Japan and London.
 Named after the Olympics tradition that symbolises a coming together of cultures, the store introduced a rotating collaboration roster of multi-national brands that “visit” the stores each year.
 The duo also reinvigorated and revived interest in the trends and fashion that defined their youth with co-branded apparel from brands like Pendleton, Levi’s and Timberland.
 At the same time, they were first to introduce Americans to brands like Acne and Topshop, and began producing a quirky self-branded collection to fill the gap for basic staples.